 2. Wear what fits well, especially with kids.
 Try to buy them just right clothing and shoes, not clothes they will grow into.

-3. Try to avoid large logos, emblems, or saying on your clothing unless the logo or saying has a purpose in expressing your uniqueness such as a team sport, school logo, etc. If it ties into the photo shoot that is okay but otherwise I would avoid it.
+3. Try to avoid large logos, emblems, or sayings on your clothing unless the logo or saying has a purpose in expressing your uniqueness such as a team sport, school logo, etc. If it ties into the photo shoot that is okay but otherwise I would avoid it.

 4. Try to avoid wearing fluorescents, they tend to give off an unwanted hue of color to the photos.
 Try to stick to versions of primary colors (mustard, brick, royal blue, etc.) or neutrals (black, beige, white, gray, etc.)